yagii99/yagii99/README.md

 ### Now I am a **Virtual Reality Intern**, my highlights are unity3D, Blender and autodesk maya for this internship.🥽🎮

 ## Cool Things About Me
-- 🕶  C# is currently my most utilized coding language
+- 🕶  C# is currently my most utilized coding language, Unity3d and Blender are my friends
-- 🌱 My focus is utilizing my development skills
+- 🌱 My focus is utilizing my development skills and enhancing my knowledge
-- 👯 I’m looking to collaborate on fun projects that will improve my skills!
+- 👯 I’m looking to collaborate on projects that will improve my skills!
-- 💬 Feel free to ask me about any of my repositories or projects.
-- 😄 Pronouns: He/Him, They/Them
-- 🍗 Fun fact: I love cooking really fun foods like Chicken Wings coated in Hot Cheetos.
+- 🍗 Fun fact: I love cooking, Shawarma (lebanese dishes) is my favorite food!

 <!--